Labs64/swid-generator/README.md

 Generate SoftWare IDentification (SWID) Tags according to [ISO/IEC 19770-2:2009](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=53670)

+## What are SWID Tags?

+Software identification tags (SWID tags) record unique information about an installed software application, including its name, edition, version, whether it’s part of a bundle and more.
+SWID tags support software inventory and asset management initiatives.
+The structure of SWID tags is specified in international standard [ISO/IEC 19770-2:2009](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=53670).

 ## Quick Start

 The recommended way to get started using [`swid-generator`](https://maven-badges.herokuapp.com/maven-central/com.labs64.utils/swid-generator) in your project is by adding it as dependency in your build system: